jamktiko/tc-productlab-manual/tc-productlab-manual.md

 #### Brand packages

 During the Product Lab the teams will make brand packages for their products.
 Jyväskylä University of Applied Sciences will provide the necessary resources for it.
-The package includes at least a t-shirt, hoodie, some flyers and a roll up.
+The package includes at least a t-shirt, hoodie, some business cards and a roll up.
 Some of the design elements will be mandated by JAMK.

 #### The Life and Times of ~~Scrooge McDuck~~ the Product Owner